DistributedProofreaders/guiguts-py/README.md

 `poetry run black .` will reformat all `src` & `tests` python files where necessary.

-This project uses Github Actions to ensure neither flake8 nor black report any error.
+This project uses Github Actions to ensure none of the above tools report any error.

-> **NOTE:** At this time, `pylint` is running in GitHub Actions in an advisory mode only.
-That means that any warning or error reported by `pylint` will not cause the Action to fail.
-Over time, as we make changes in Guiguts and/or the `pylint` configuration, the aim is to clear all of `pylint`'s warnings.
-At that point perhaps it can run in an enforcement mode.

 Naming conventions from [PEP8](https://pep8.org/#prescriptive-naming-conventions) are used.
 To summarize, class names use CapWords; constants are ALL_UPPERCASE;